 Quarterly Objectives dashboards

-Under the Quarterly Objective tab on the left you can find this dashboard.
+Under the Quarterly Objective tab on the left, you can find this dashboard.
 It will help you quickly see how your team is generally doing.
 On the left where the teams are listed, choose your team to generate the dashboard.
 If you want to know how other teams are doing then keep in mind that Weekdone is transparent!
-That means you can see each team OKR data and their dashboard.
+That means you can see each team’s OKR data and their dashboard.

 The “Team Objectives” percent reflects the average completion percentage of all of your set Objectives.
 The three stripes and colorful dots timeline shows how the goals have been doing week by week.
-Each week you are expected to reach certain % of progress if you want to achieve your Objective.
+Each week you are expected to reach a certain % of progress if you want to achieve your Objective.
 The color codes easily help you evaluate how you are doing.
-If you hover over the dots on the timeline, you can see the expected progress by a certain timeframe. .
+If you hover over the dots on the timeline, you can see the expected progress by a certain timeframe.

 The colors are shown based on this logic:

 - Red means your Objective is off-track.
 You have achieved less than 33% of the expected progress.